tschuler/prosaiq/background.md

 There is good evidence that ePRO collection improves the care of the individual patient[^bennett_electronic_2012]<sup>,</sup>[^chen_systematic_2013] and provides new opportunities for clinical research and population surveillance [^snyder_patient-reported_2013]<sup>,</sup>[^wu_measure_2013].
 The table below summarises these benefits.

 The PROsaiq project aims to enable the benefits of ePRO in day-to-day clincal practice using the MOSAIQ® oncology information system.
-Previously mentioned concerns[^jagsi_qualitative_2013] have been addressed in the PROsaiq design, which is described an open access JROI article: [coming soon...](http://jroi.org).
+Previously mentioned concerns[^jagsi_qualitative_2013] have been addressed in the PROsaiq design, which is described in the open access JROI article [(coming soon...)](http://jroi.org).

 ![ePRO Benefits](images/ePRO_benefits.png)

+## References

 [^khadka_importance_2012]: Khadka, J., Gothwal, V.K., McAlinden, C., Lamoureux, E.L., Pesudovs, K., 2012.
 The importance of rating scales in measuring patient-reported outcomes.
 Health Qual Life Outcomes 10, 80. doi:10.1186/1477-7525-10-80 [\[Full text\]](http://www.hqlo.com/content/10/1/80)